ukceh-rse/jules_tutorial_template/README.md

 ### JULES setup

-Follow the 'Quickstart' instructions at [github.com/jmarshrossney/portable-jules](https://github.com/jmarshrossney/portable-jules/blob/main/README.md) (starting from `cd portable-jules`) to download and build JULES.
+Follow the 'Quickstart' instructions at [github.com/jmarshrossney/portable-jules](https://github.com/jmarshrossney/portable-jules/blob/main/README.md) (ignoring the step that clones the repository) to download and build JULES.

 Once you have successfully installed JULES and run the 'Loobos' example successfully, return to the repository root directory with `cd ..`.